A Blast from the Past review

 Oblivion launched Bethesda into the RPG majors.
 If Morrowind was their GTA III, Oblivion was San Andreas.
 Yet I wasn’t a fan when I first played it.
-It felt too twee with the butterflies and meadows; I was all about the down n’ dirty Morrowind; the ... erm, Cliffracers, the endless walking, the vague quests, that incomprehensible diary.
-Oblivion was dumbed down; it wasn’t as dense and inscrutable as Morrowind - you had to decipher it, live in it to get into it; a true RPG.
+It felt too twee with the butterflies and meadows; I was all about the down n’ dirty Morrowind; the Cliffracers, the endless walking, the vague quests, that incomprehensible diary ...
+Oblivion was dumbed down; it wasn’t as dense and inscrutable as Morrowind - that game, you had to decipher, live in it to get into it; a true RPG.
 Oblivion felt like The Elder Scrolls Fisher Price Edition after the commitment you made to Morrowind.

 But … Oblivion was hailed as one of the best RPGs of all time, a master-class in design, environment and story.
 The world was alive, so they said.
 I decided to give it another go.
 And another, and another, and now Oblivion might be my all-time favourite game.
 What happened?
 Did I get in or sell out?
 Time to get me some Horse Armour and find out what the hell I was doing for 500 hours.
 I should be able to review this from memory.
 But where the blast in that?